synesthesiam/docker-marytts/README.md

 You should now be able to access the server at [http://localhost:59125](http://localhost:59125)

+Beware that this will consume a lot of RAM on a Raspberry Pi!

 ### Command-Line Utility

-The [txt2wav](https://github.com/marytts/marytts-txt2wav) is included in the Docker image.
+The [txt2wav](https://github.com/marytts/marytts-txt2wav) utility is included in the Docker image.
 A bash wrapper script allows you to list voices and includes only the necessary JARs to reduce start-up time.

 Copy the [txt2wav](docker/txt2wav) script to somewhere in your `$PATH` and mark it executable.